 The subject of the negotiations

 National level negotiations for the whole economy cover a wide range of issues, including social security and industrial relations.
 For example, the new arrangements on the level of support necessary for a union to have the status of a representative union and other changes introduced by legislation in August 2008 were based on a common position agreed by the CGT and the CFDT together with the employers associations in April 2008.
-Other issues covered recently have included stress, the modernisation of the labour market, life-long learning and dealing with occupational risks.
+Other issues covered recently have included stress, the modernisation of the labour market, life-long learning and dealing with occupational risks, while the legislation on employment security, introduced in 2013 was based on an agreement between the employers and three union confederations – CFDT, CFTC and CFE-CGC.

 Industry level and company negotiations cover pay, pay structures, equality between men and women, financial participation, working time and a range of other working conditions.